 Baelish tells Lord Royce that he and Sansa will be on his way to the Fingers, but when they leave, they head in the opposite direction.
-Not because he doesnt trust Lord Royce, but because he doesnt know who around could be an interested party.
-After all the years of having snakes in every corner at King’s Landing, he is always prepared for unknown enemies.
+Not because he doesn’t trust Lord Royce, but because he doesn’t know who around could be an interested party.
+After all the years of having snakes in every corner at King’s Landing, he’s always prepared for unknown enemies.

 Baelish intends to take Sansa to a location where Cersei will not hear from her or have any power to reach out for her.
 Where could they possibly be going?

 Margaery’s brother feels as free as Cersei does, with the death of Tywin.
 Cersei will not have to marry another man that isn’t her brother and Loras can sleep with whatever man he chooses.
 And he does.
 Margaery walks in on his recent conquest of a young man from Dorne.
-She asks her brother to be a little more discreet, after the young lad escorts himself out of the room.
+She asks her brother to be a little more discreet after the young lad escorts himself out of the room.
 But for what?
 Everyone knows he’s gay and now he is free with Tywin’s death.
-His words, not mine.
-Yet Margaery is still on the road to becoming queen as Tommen’s betrothed, because she has bigger things in mind.
+Margaery insists in keeping the skeletons in the closet because she is still on the road to becoming queen as Tommen’s betrothed.

 Brienne tries to rid herself of her squire Podrick.
 When Arya fled, it sucked all of the ambition that Brienne had to do right by the dying request of Lady Stark.
 She feels that all the real honorable lords and ladies have passed, and all that’s left are people not worth respecting.